Hari999999/front-end-stack/README.md

 - NPM > 4.0.0 (installed as part of Node.js)
 - Yarn > 0.18.0 (`brew install yarn`)

+---

-## Repository Branch Architecture
+## Branch Architecture
-The repository is divided into three branch categories: Feature, Hotfix, Iteration, Test
+The repository is divided into three branch categories: Feature, Hotfix, Iteration, Test.
+Both Feature and Hotfix branches should be directly linked to an open issue: [FESt/issues](https://github.com/pixelfusion/front-end-stack/issues)

 #### Branch Categories
 - **Feature**: Should be used for developing any feature e.g `feature/button-style`
+- **Hotfix**: Used for bug fixing in either iteration or feature branches e.g `hotfix/button-alignment` or `iteration/redux-ducks/hotfix/router`
 - **Iteration**: Used for different build iterations but keep the same CSS Architecture e.g `iteration/redux-ducks`
-- **Hotfix**: Used for bug fixing in either iteration or feature branches e.g `hotfix/button-alignment` or `iteration/redux-ducks/hotfix/router`
 - **Test**: Create testing branches in either root or iterations for shared experiments. `text/chunking-experiment`

 #### Active Iterations:
 - [Redux Ducks](https://github.com/pixelfusion/front-end-stack/tree/iteration/redux-ducks)
 - [Redux Module State Hierarchy](https://github.com/pixelfusion/front-end-stack/tree/iteration/redux-module-state-hierarchy)

+---

 ## Installing
 Run `yarn install` to install the project.